Probing in-medium effect via giant dipole resonance in the extended quantum molecular dynamics model: Abstract

 \section{Abstract}

-This article uses a stochastic approach to analyze the collision term, rather than the geometric method used in the original EQMD model, to examine the width of the isovector giant dipole resonance (GDR) in ${}^{208}$Pb.
-Based on the ``soft" EQMD model, the response and strength functions are self-consistently determined for various symmetry energy coefficient and in-medium reduction factor values.
+Rather than using the geometric method employed in the original Extended Quantum Molecular Dynamics (EQMD) model, this article employs a stochastic approach to analyze the collision term and examine the width of the isovector giant dipole resonance (GDR) in ${}^{208}$Pb.
+Based on the ``soft" EQMD model, which we recently developed, the response and strength functions are self-consistently determined for various symmetry energy coefficients and in-medium reduction factor values.
 The results confirm that the peak position and GDR width in ${}^{208}$Pb are highly sensitive to the symmetry energy and the in-medium nucleon-nucleon ({\it NN}) cross section.
 This provides an opportunity to study the nuclear equation of state (EoS) and the medium effect.
-A significant reduction in free {\it NN} elastic cross sections within the medium is necessary to accurately reproduce the GDR width, as demonstrated by a comparison with evaluation data.
+A significant reduction in free {\it NN} elastic cross sections within the medium is necessary to accurately reproduce the GDR width, as demonstrated by a comparison with the evaluation data.